akevalion/Football/video/script.md

 In the next one, we can see a list of all the teams that participated at least once in the Spanish league.
 There are 33 teams in total in which we can see, for example, Villareal, Real Madrid and so on.

-##slide ?
-Seasons, teams and players are all different objects that we navigate interactively

 ## Inspecting the 2015-2016 season of the Spanish league

 Now let's see the data of the season 2015 2016.